 As teachers we aim to remark on the remarkable, ensuring that we capture the key moments in a child’s developmental journey.
 We want our children to “approach all opportunities with curiosity, energy and enthusiasm.”
 (Birth to 5 Matters, 2021)

 In EYFS, we meet the welfare requirements laid down in the Statutory Framework for the Early Years Foundation Stage.
 We actively safeguard and promote the welfare of all of our children.
 We recognise that children will learn most effectively when they are healthy, safe and secure, when their individual needs are met and when they have positive relationships with the adults who care for them.
 We aim to provide a setting that encompasses a safe and stimulating environment where children are able to enjoy learning and grow in confidence and independence.

 Our EYFS classes follow the Early Years Foundation Stage curriculum and work towards achieving the Early Learning Goals.
-Our bespoke curriculum is based on our children and our community, bur carefully constructed and sequenced so that learning build secure foundations in the 7 area of learning:
+Our bespoke curriculum is based on our children and our community, but carefully constructed and sequenced so that learning builds secure foundations in the 7 areas of learning.

 The core aim of the Foundation Stage is to provide a strong and solid platform on which all future learning will stand.
 To aid the early development of our children, we strongly believe that they should develop the three prime areas (P) first.
 These areas are particularly important for igniting children’s curiosity and enthusiasm for learning, forming relationships and thriving and stand them in good stead for developing the knowledge and understanding needed to be successful learners in the specific areas of learning (S).
 In turn, the three prime areas of learning are strengthened and applied.